srbkumar/Heroku_Deploy_ML_Diabetes_Model/README.md

 After training of our model, we have made a flask web based API for prediction of a diabetese patient.

-After that we have deployed on "Heroku" cloud platform.
+After that we have deployed on "Heroku" cloud platform for which link has been mentioned above.